 PROBLEMS WITH NON-OPTIMIZED WEBSITES

-Slow page load times has a direct impact on bounce rate and sales.
-The speed of a web page can immensely affect the business conversion rates.
+Slow page load times have a direct impact on bounce rate and sales.
+The speed of a web page can immensely affect business conversion rates.
 Greater speed confirms a better user experience and hence the conversion optimization is higher.
 (More info on our blog)

 - Image download issues: It is a known fact that larger images will take more time to load.
 Hence reducing the overall speed of the page.